StrangeRanger/bash-style-guide/docs/guidelines/style.md

         my_function
         echo "$my_var"
         ```
-        **Explanation**: In this example, `my_var` is declared both globally and locally within the `my_function` function.
+        **Explanation**: In this example, `my_var` is defined both globally and locally within `my_function`.
 The `local` keyword ensures that the `my_var` inside the function is distinct from the global `my_var`.
-When the function is called, it outputs the local value of `my_var`, while the final echo statement outputs the global value.
+When the function is called, it outputs the local value, whereas the final `echo` statement outputs the global value.

 ////
 //// tab | Constant Variables

-- **Naming Conventions**: Use uppercase letters, separating words with underscores (`_`) and prefixing the variable name with `C_`.
+- **Naming Conventions**: Use `UPPER_SNAKE_CASE` with a `C_` prefix for constants (e.g., `C_CONFIG_FILE_PATH`).
-    - **Reason**: The `C_` prefix, combined with uppercase letters, clearly indicates that the variable is a constant.
-This convention aligns with common industry practices (1), making your code easier to understand by other developers.
-It also reduces the likelihood of accidental modification by distinguishing constants from other types of variables.
+    - **Reason**: This naming convention helps distinguish constants from other variables and aligns with common practices across various programming languages.
+(1)
         { .annotate }

-        1. **Common industry practices**: Common practices for naming constants involve using uppercase letters with words separated by underscores (`_`).
-This convention is widely adopted across various programming languages, including `C`, `Python`, and `Java`.
-The `C_` prefix is an additional convention in these guidelines to further emphasize the immutability and constant nature of the variable.

-    - **Alternative Prefix**: While` C_` is the default prefix in these guidelines, it can be customized to align with your project's naming conventions.
-For instance, you may choose a prefix related to your project’s name.
-A notable example is the `OMZ_` prefix used by the [oh-my-zsh project](https://github.com/ohmyzsh/ohmyzsh).
-    - **Example**:
-        ```bash
-        C_CONFIG_FILE_PATH="/etc/myapp/config.conf"
-        ```
+        1. **Constants and Environment Variables**: Constants typically use `UPPER_SNAKE_CASE`, a standard adopted in many languages, such as C, Python, and Java.
+Sticking to a common convention ensures that other developers can easily identify constants in your scripts.
+However, in Unix-like systems, environment variables are also written in `UPPER_SNAKE_CASE`.
+Using the same naming convention without any variation can lead to confusion.
+A prefix such as `C_` is used to differentiate constants from environment variables.

+    - **Alternative Prefix**: `C_` is the default prefix for constants.
+However, you can use other prefixes, like `CONST_` or `CONFIG_`, if they better suit your naming conventions or project requirements.
+The key is to maintain consistency within your script or project.
+        - **Example**: An example of an alternative prefix is the use of `OMZ_` for the [oh-my-zsh project](https://github.com/ohmyzsh/ohmyzsh).
+The prefix clearly indicates that this constant is part of the oh-my-zsh project while following the `UPPER_SNAKE_CASE` convention.

-- **Selective Use of `readonly`**: Apply `readonly` at or immediately after initializing constants that must remain unchanged throughout the script.
+- **Selective Use of `readonly`**: Use `readonly` to define constants that must remain unchanged throughout the script.
-    - **Reason**: The `readonly` keyword enforces immutability, preventing critical values from being altered accidentally.
-However, overusing `readonly` can make scripts overly restrictive, hindering development and debugging.
-Therefore, it should be reserved for _truly_ immutable values.
+    - **Reason**: The `readonly` keyword enforces immutability, preventing accidental modification of critical values.
+However, overusing `readonly` can make scripts overly restrictive, complicating development and debugging.
+Therefore, reserve `readonly` for _truly_ immutable values.
+    - **Declaration**: Use `readonly` during variable initialization or immediately afterward.
-    - **When to use**:
+    - **Example of When to Use**:
-        - **Global Constants**: Use `readonly` for global constants where changes could significantly impact script behavior, potentially leading to unexpected results.
+        - **Global Constants**: Apply `readonly` to global constants where changes could significantly affect script behavior or cause unexpected results.
-    - **When to omit**:
+    - **Example of When to Omit**:
-        - **Function-Dependent Initialization**: Omit `readonly` when a function or complex operation determines a constant's value.
+        - **Function-Dependent Initialization**: Avoid using `readonly` when a constant's value is determined by a function or a complex operation.
-            - **Reason**: Applying `readonly` to a variable whose value is set by a function can cause errors if the function is called multiple times.
-Unless checks are in place to prevent reinitialization, it's best to omit `readonly` in such cases.
+            - **Reason**: Applying `readonly` to a variable initialized by a function can cause errors if the function is called multiple times.
+To avoid reinitialization errors, omit `readonly` unless safeguards are in place to prevent reassignment.

 ///// details | Example
     type: example